 “Five hundred,” someone called.
 “Six.”

-Your owner’s voice was a neat knife.
+Your owner’s voice cut through, neat as a knife.
 “Eight.”

 A guard stepped forward to “inspect the goods.”
 Fingers at Paimon’s jaw, turning his face side to side.
-He endured it, let his lip curl only on the inside.
-When the guard pushed, Paimon knelt neatly and bowed his head, the gesture precise.
+He endured it.
+Let the humiliation pass over him.
+When the guard shoved, Paimon knelt neatly and bowed his head.

 “Going once at eight,” the auctioneer sang.
 “Going—”